And all that's actually going on out there, Rush Limbaugh on Friday.

 Because by virtue of having her on the commission, the commission, well, we're not going to attack one of our own.

-Why we're an independently construed and constructed commissioner.
+Why, we're an independently construed and constructed commissioner.

-Why why who do you think we are?
+Who do you think we are?

 And so you're right.

-She does she does get a uh a measure of uh of protection.
+She does get a measure of protection.

-Speaking of of uh of all this, you mentioned the um 3,000 people dead in the uh World Trade Center, which I'm I'm just looking here.
+Speaking of all this, you mentioned the 3,000 people dead in the World Trade Center.

-Uh ladies and gentlemen, soundbite rostered.
+Ladies and gentlemen, soundbite roster.

-Uh Grow, uh go back to uh uh Grab Cuts uh 15 and 16.
+Mike, Gro, go back to Grab Cuts 15 and 16.

 She lost her husband in 9-11.

-And she was uh one of the group applauding every time the Bush administration took a hit during the 9-11 commission hearing.
+And she was one of the group applauding every time the Bush administration took a hit during the 9-11 commission hearing.

-So people are bringing her back in light of this story, and uh it her answers to questions are quite telling in that she's still seeking an opportunity to blame all this on Bush.
+And her answers to questions are quite telling in that she's still seeking an opportunity to blame all this on Bush.

 I mean, that's now, and she claims she's not partisan at the same time.

-So we got two sound bites here with uh with Hardball last night with David Gregory's talking to Kristen Breitweiser and Roger Cressy.
+So we got two sound bites here with Hardball last night with David Gregory.

-That that question is just absurd.
+That question is just absurd.

-Mr. Gregory, you ought to you You ought to be ashamed to call yourself a journalist.
+Talking about taking up the cause of the commission, Mr. Gregory, you ought to be ashamed to call yourself a journalist.

 You're just helping to spread the agenda.